bbuzzee/CodeLibrary/README.md

 # HCP
-Useful tools and tricks for the analysis of EMRs
+Useful coding functions and tricks for the analysis of insurance claims data